cranmer/cranmer-lab/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 **This is a work in progress.
-I'm trying to merge the al-folio jekyll theme with UW-Madison's HTML templates.**
+We are creating a UW-Madison's theme for a jekyll-based static website based on the al-folio project..**

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.